sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 ### Nodes and Edges: The Building Blocks

 The fundamental components of any network are nodes (vertices) and edges.
 Nodes represent the entities in the network, while edges represent the connections or relationships between these entities.
-In Easley \& Kleinberg's framework, a graph G = (V, E) consists of a set V of vertices and a set E of edges, where each edge connects a pair of vertices[^1].
+In Easley \& Kleinberg's framework, a graph G = (V, E) consists of a set V of vertices and a set E of edges, where each edge connects a pair of vertices.
 This abstraction allows us to model diverse relationships, from friendships between individuals to hyperlinks between web pages.

 Network representations can vary in complexity depending on the relationships being modeled.
 For instance, in social networks, nodes might represent individuals, and edges might represent friendships, professional connections, or communication patterns.
 The versatility of network representations makes them applicable across numerous domains, providing a common language to analyze seemingly disparate systems.

 ### Directed vs. Undirected Graphs

 Networks can be classified based on the nature of their connections.
 In undirected graphs, relationships are symmetric—if node A is connected to node B, then B is also connected to A. This representation works well for relationships like friendship, where the connection is mutual.
-In contrast, directed graphs (digraphs) have asymmetric relationships represented by arrows indicating the direction of the connection[^1].
+In contrast, directed graphs (digraphs) have asymmetric relationships represented by arrows indicating the direction of the connection.
 For example, in a Twitter network, if user A follows user B, it doesn't necessarily mean B follows A.

 Directionality adds another dimension to network analysis, allowing us to model asymmetric flows of information, influence, or resources.
 In directed networks, we distinguish between in-degree (number of incoming connections) and out-degree (number of outgoing connections), providing more nuanced measures of a node's position in the network.